ahmed-abd-alalim/Codakt/README.md

-# Egyptour  -  Egyption tourism website template
+# Codakt  -  online courses website template
 Egyptour is a fully responsive tourism website template, responsive for all devices, built using HTML, CSS, and JavaScript.

 ## Demo